Animal-assisted therapy: Equine-related therapy

-A distinction exists between hippotherapy and therapeutic horseback riding.
-The American Hippotherapy Association defines hippotherapy as a physical, occupational, and speech-language therapy treatment strategy that utilizes equine movement as part of an integrated intervention program to achieve functional outcomes, while the Professional Association of Therapeutic Horsemanship International (PATH) defines therapeutic riding as a riding lesson specially adapted for people with special needs.
-According to Marty Becker, hippotherapy programs are active "in twenty-four countries and the horse's functions have expanded to therapeutic riding for people with physical, psychological, cognitive, social, and behavioral problems".
-Hippotherapy has also been approved by the American Speech and Hearing Association as a treatment method for individuals with speech disorders.
-In addition, equine assisted psychotherapy uses horses for work with persons who have mental health issues.
-Equine assisted psychotherapy often does not involve riding.
-Additional information pertaining to equine assisted therapy can be seen with Laira Gold's open clinical study of EAT.
+Equine-assisted therapy encompasses a range of treatments that involve activities with horses and other equines to promote human physical and mental health.

+Therapeutic riding is used by disabled individuals who ride horses to relax, and to develop muscle tone, coordination, confidence, and well-being.
+Equine-assisted psychotherapy (EAP) or Equine Facilitated Psychotherapy (EFP) is the use of equines to treat human psychological problems in and around an equestrian facility.

+The existing body of evidence does not justify the promotion and use of equine-related treatments for mental disorders.

 Pig therapy

 Pigs have been used in various types of animal-assisted therapy to perform duties in facilities including airports, hospitals, nursing homes, and special-needs schools, or as emotional support animals for individuals with conditions such as autism or anxiety and veterans with PTSD.
 Two well-known miniature pigs named Thunder and Bolt trained by children to certified animal therapy status have been put to work in a number of nursing homes, schools and a hospital.